Ashok K. Goel is a Professor of Computer Science and Cognitive Science in the

 Ashok is an Associate Editor of

 IEEE Intelligent Systems, ASME Transactions: Journal of Computing and

 Artificial Intelligence for Engineering Design, Analysis and Manufacturing (AIEDAM), Biologically Inspired Cognitive Architectures, and Advances in Cognitive Systems.
 He also serves on the editorial boards of

 Journal of Experimental and Theoretical Artificial Intelligence (JETAI),

-Advanced Engineering Informatics (AEI), and the new journal Design Creativity and Innovation (Taylor & Francis).
+Advanced Engineering Informatics (AEI), and Design Creativity and Innovation.

-and the Advisory Board of the Bioinspired! digital magazine.
+and is a member of BID Community Think Tank that publishes the Bioinspired! digital magazine.
 He is a life member of the Association for Advancement of Artificial Intelligence, and a member of ACM, IEEE, ASME, the Cognitive Science Society and the Design Society SIG on Design Creativity.